Vandalised playcentre well supported

 That was expected to cost about $2000, which was raised in the first day.

-"To be honest, I was not expecting what we had got already," she said on Monday.
+"To be honest, I was not expecting what we had got already," she said this week.

 "It was incredible."

-What she found most upsetting about the "senseless" act of vandalism was the broken wooden plane.
+What she found most upsetting about the "senseless" act of vandalism was a broken wooden plane.

 The plane had been at the playcentre for about 20 years and was something the children loved playing on.